-Hugh & Crye is an online retailer of better fitting menswear, based in Washington, DC.
-We launched in December of 2009, in a 10x10 subleased office space in Georgetown, a few blocks away from our current offices and showroom.
+Hugh & Crye is an online retailer of better-fitting menswear, based in Washington, DC.
+We launched in December of 2009, in a 10'x10' subleased office space in Georgetown, just a few blocks away from our current offices and showroom.

-Hugh & Crye is a play on the term hue and cry.
+Hugh & Crye is a play on the term ‘hue and cry.’
 In medieval England, civilians who were witness to a crime were bound by common law to exercise hue and cry, a clamor of protest, to apprehend the criminal and bring him to justice.
-The term can also be understood as ‘seeing something wrong in the world, and doing something about it’.
+The term can also be understood as ‘seeing something wrong in the world, and doing something about it.'
 Our modified spelling is meant to evoke the feeling of old world England in two surnames of likely entitlement.
-Of course this is a mockery, as we come from humble beginnings, diverse ethnic backgrounds, and most importantly: our shirts are priced much more reasonably than their European counterparts, without sacrificing quality.
+Of course, this is tongue-in-cheek as we come from humble beginnings, diverse ethnic backgrounds and, most importantly, our shirts are priced much more reasonably than their European counterparts, without sacrificing quality.

 Fit Comes First

 Fit is about feeling good when you button up your shirt in the morning.
-It isn't just about being correct, it's about being yourself.
+It isn't just about being on trend, it's about being yourself.
 If something doesn't quite fit - your body, your values, your character - it throws everything off balance.

 Our experiences with off-the-rack dress shirts for the masses were grim.
-We found ourselves with fabric ballooning down our sides and shoulder hems sagging way below our armpits.
-Because we couldn't find dress shirts that fit for a price that made sense, we set out to create some.
+We found ourselves with fabric ballooning out at our sides and shoulder hems sagging way below our armpits.
+And so, since we couldn't find dress shirts that fit at a price that made sense, we set out to create some.

-Most men we know can be described by body types - some are short, some are tall.
-Some guys are skinny, others athletic.
-This makes sense to us.
-So we measured hundreds of guys and devised six sizes based on these body types.
-We had some samples made, and tested our friends.
-They loved it.
-Still we knew we could do better.
+Most men we know can be described by body types - short, tall, skinny, athletic -- this made sense to us.
+So we measured hundreds of guys and devised six sizes based on body types.
+We had some samples made, and our friends loved them.
+Still, we knew we could do better.
 So we measured thousands of guys and finally settled on twelve unique fits.
-What we did was part science, part art.
-(Turns out you don't need industry experience so long as you've got passion, lots of coffee, and a league of men in bad shirts rallying behind you.)

 What started as a point of view